 Many business leaders are saying that sustainability is their number one priority.
 However, while they can point to strategies and policies that seek to crystallise their sustainability objectives and targets, somewhere between the boardroom and the front room the delivery often falls short.

-The good news is that your own organisation doesn’t have to have all seven of the above attributes in place to start making a difference in its overall sustainability performance.
+But here’s the good news.
+Your organisation doesn’t need all seven of these attributes in place to start making a difference in its overall sustainability performance.
 Even one or two of the them can be a significant catalyst for improvement.
 And the return on investment may surprise you……

 Download the article The road to high performance in sustainability